jenyiw/Nuclei_Classification/README.md

 ## Running the code

-To run this code, run either main_cnn.py or main_gnn.py
+To run this code, first run stitch.py to obtain the stitched raw images.
+Then, run either main_cnn.py or main_gnn.py

 ## Authors